There are an estimated 30,000 Americans living in Russia.

 If you earn over US$10,000 (or $400 if you're self-employed), you have to file IRS form 1040.
 While taxes are still due by April 15th, expats get an automatic filing extension until June 15th, which can be extended further on request until October 15th.

 If you have foreign assets worth over US$200,000 per person, excluding your home if it is owned in your own name, you also have to file form 8938 and declare them.

 If you had a total of at least US$10,000 in one or more foreign accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 “Individuals conducting private activities including individual entrepreneurs, individuals who received income from which Russian income tax was not withheld and other specific categories of individuals are obligated to file a tax return.” - KPMG

 The US and Russian governments share taxpayer info, and Russian banks pass on US account holders' account info to the IRS, so it's not worth not filing or omitting anything on your return.
 The penalties for tax evasion for expats are steep to say the least.

 If you're a US citizen, green card holder, or US/Russian dual citizen, and you have been living in Russia but you didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to catch up with your filing without paying any penalties.
 Don't delay though, in case the IRS comes to you first.

-There are several other modest personal taxes, including a property tax, and a land tax.
+There are several other personal taxes, including a property tax, and a land tax.

-The Russian tax year is the same as the US, with tax returns due by April 30th.
+The Russian tax year is the same as the US, which is to say a calendar year.
+Russian tax returns are due by April 30th.